How many radios are in a radio? FM 87-108 MHz RDA5807S do-it-yourself kit

 Still remains to solder the speaker (I take the wires, pads and solder), mount the antenna and it's time for the final verification of the solders and connections.
 Just for the record - the radio works straight away.

 The radio from the HU-017A kit consists of several simple functional blocks.
 The power supplied from the USB or DC socket is stepped down and stabilised by the AMS1117-3.3, which provides 3.3 V for the electronics.
 The main controller of the unit is the STC8K17 microcontroller, which operates the buttons, display and communication with the FM tuner.
-Station reception is carried out by the RDA5807S module, which receives the signal from the antenna and, via the I2C bus, is tuned by the microcontroller.
+Station reception is performed by the RDA5807S module, which receives the signal from the antenna and, via the I2C bus, is tuned by the microcontroller.
 The current frequency is displayed on a four-digit 7-segment display controlled by a 74HC595 shift register.
 The audio signal from the tuner goes to the volume control potentiometer and then to the TDA2822 amplifier, which drives the speaker.
 Pushbuttons allow you to change the frequency and control the radio, and an LED indicates power to the unit.

 So what is the problem with this radio?